AlxSam24/wythoffs-game-coursework1/README.md

   - Assume that when the program expects specific strings only those strings are input and will ask the user to re-enter data if incorrect.

 - Level 3- Is the same as level 2 apart from an addtional validation check is added which is making sure the numbers are within the range (not exceeding the number in the barrel and no negative numbers).

+- Level 4 (LastBiscuit)- Is where the skip option is implemented allowing the player to skip their turn.
+This is the final finished version of the game.

   ---